 Anyone can contact the Local Authority Social Care or the Police for advice.
-Each Local Authority Social Care team has a dedicated response team often known as the https://www.gov.uk/report-child-abuse-to-local-council (England and Wales)

-Multi Agency Safeguarding Hub (MASH).
+Each Local Authority Social Care team has a dedicated response team often known as the Multi Agency Safeguarding Hub (MASH).
 Each Local Authority Social Care team will have an Emergency Duty Team (EDT) that operate outside of usual working hours.